- Can I get car finance if I’m on benefits?

 - You don’t have a deposit

-However, some finance companies will be willing to work with those in less than ideal situations.
-Specialist car finance companies will work hard for those with poor or damaged credit to secure them a car finance deal that is affordable, sustainable and suits their situation.
+However, some finance companies are willing to work with you if you are in a less than ideal financial situation.
+There are some specialist car finance companies who will work hard to help you if you have poor or damaged credit, in order to secure you a car finance deal with is affordable, sustainable and suits your individual situation.

-It should be noted that you may have to put down a larger deposit to get car finance.
-This is because specialist funders will look at whether they can clear the debt should you miss your monthly payments.
-For example, if you miss your first monthly payment, then they will repossess the car.
-Except, they will need to be able to clear the debt off so they don’t lose money.
-Therefore, a larger deposit is preferred.
-If you do not want to put a deposit down, then we talk about that in a little bit.
+It’s possible that if you use one of these solutions you may have to put down a larger deposit in order to get car finance.
+This is due to the fact that specialist funders will look at whether they can clear the debt should you miss any monthly payments.
+For example, if you miss your first monthly payment, then they will repossess the car though they will also need to be able to clear the debt so they don’t lose money.
+Therefore, they prefer a larger deposit.

 While there are circumstances that will weaken your chances of getting car finance, there are things you can do to boost your situation.
-In this article we’ll be talking about how you can help your chances of getting car finance.
+In this article, we’re looking at how you can improve your chances of getting car finance.

-If you are on benefits but you are in employment, then you still have a good chance of getting approved for car finance.
+If you’re on benefits but you are in employment, then you still have a good chance of getting approved for car finance.

-Lenders need to be sure that you’ll be able to make the payments, so if your benefits don’t cover your budget then you will find it harder to secure finance.
+Lenders need to be sure that you’ll be able to make the payments, so if your benefits don’t cover your existing budget then you’ll find it harder to secure finance.

 But, it’s not impossible.

-Lenders will want to look at your incomings and outgoings and if you have a good credit score, then this will definitely improve your chances.
-If your spending doesn’t corroborate, however, there’s a chance they will turn you down.
+Lenders will want to look at your income and expenditure as well as your credit score.
+If you have a good credit score then this will definitely improve your chances of getting approved for car finance.
+If, when the Finance House looks at your information, your spending doesn’t corroborate there’s a chance they will turn you down.

 It’s important to note that before you put yourself through lots of credit checks, that you talk to an expert before doing so.
 This is because multiple credit checks can affect your credit rating.
 So there is a chance you can get car finance whilst on benefits.

-So, bankruptcy doesn’t look very good on your credit score, that much is obvious.
-But, there are some lenders who aren’t so concerned with your past.
+There is no denying it, bankruptcy is something that definitely doesn’t look good on your credit history.
+However, there are some lenders who aren’t so concerned with your past.

-What they are concerned about is your present and your future, and whether you will be able to make the payments.
+What the lender is concerned with is your present and your future, and whether you will be able to make the payments.
 You will still have to do some shopping around though.
-This is because some funders will base their entire decision on whether to give you finance on your credit score.
+This is because some funders will base their entire decision on whether to give you finance on your current credit score.

 However, it’s vitally important that you are honest from the outset.
 You need to make sure that you talk to an experienced broker who has access to specialist finance houses.

 Some funders also work on credit score alone.
 So, if you have a strong credit score then they may not even ask you about your salary.
-The other option is that you ask someone to be a guarantor for you.
-We’ll talk about guarantors in a little bit.
+The other option is that you ask someone to act as your Guarantor.

-However, a student tends to have few, if any, financial commitments and therefore is in a stronger position to make the payments.
+However, they have one thing in their favour, a student tends to have few if any, financial commitments.
+This puts them in a position that means they are more likely to be able to make their monthly payments.
 They will be in an even stronger position if they use a guarantor.
 Again, we’ll come onto that in a minute.

 Most forms of car finance do require a deposit.
-Sorry.
-But, if you take out a personal loan to pay for your car, you won’t need to put down a deposit first.
+However, if you take out a personal loan to pay for your car, you won’t need to put down a deposit first.

-A guarantor is the person that will take on your payments in the event that you miss it.
-They must be someone who;
+A guarantor is someone who will take on the responsibility for making your payments in the event that you miss them.
+They must be someone who:

 - Has a strong credit rating